gVguy/vue-color-input/README.md

     <div class="picker-popup"></div> <!-- position: absolute -->
 </div>
 ```
 Root element wraps arond the clickable box, but if you want to change box styles, you should select it like this: `.color-input .box`.

 Generally, you should attempt to style the root element only if you want to customize the flow: properties like `margin`, `position`, `display`.

 _Changing size of the root element independently from the box will mess with how the popup is positioned._

-### Use stylesheets, no need to pass inline styles (unless that's your intention)
+### Use stylesheets, no need to pass inline styles

 Inline styles will only let you style the root element, which is typically not what you want to style very often.

 ### Use `.color-input` to override default styles

 There is absolutely no need to use `!important`.
-Default styles are easily overridable by adding specificity to the selectors with `.color-input .[classname]`.
+Default styles are easily overridable by adding specificity to the selectors with `.color-input .<classname>`.

 And if you use scss that's even more natural with nesting:
 ```scss
 .color-input {